newrelic/entity-definitions/README.md

 1. If it does not exist, create a folder named `test` under your entity definition directory.
 If it already exists, skip this step.

   i.e. `definitions/ext-pihole/tests/`

-2. Build test files that represent the telemetry data you expect from the entities you want to synthesize.
+2. Build one or more test files that represent the telemetry data that would synthesize entities of your domain and type.
 Each file must comply:
 * The file name is the event name reported to New Relic. i.e. `Log`, `CustomEvent`
 * The file name has `.json` extension. i.e. `Log.json`, `CustomEvent.json`
 * The file content is a valid json that consists of an array of objects, where every object represents a data point from the telemetry

-3. Create your pull request normally and the test would be executed in the background.
-If the synthesis rules from the definition don't match the test data, a bot will let you know with an explanatory comment in the pull request.

   **Log.json**
 ```
 [
 	{